openhive-network/devportal/_tutorials-javascript/vote_on_content.md

     };
 ```

-More information on how to use the `broadcast` operation and options surrounding the operation can be found on the [Steem Devportal](https://developers.steem.io/apidefinitions/#broadcast_ops_vote)
+More information on how to use the `broadcast` operation and options surrounding the operation can be found on the [Hive Devportal](https://developers.hive.io/apidefinitions/#broadcast_ops_vote)

 ### To run this tutorial